 If you end one sentence before the ellipsis, and start a new one afterwards, then you will end up with four spaced periods (one regular period and three for the ellipsis).
 Here is an example:

 Viktor Bardstrom speculates that Viking explorers got as far as Minnesota: “Anyone who has watched football knows about the Minnesota Vikings. . . .
 In fact, historical records show that the braid in the Vikings logo goes back all the way to the thirteenth century” (20).

-Finally, if the passage you’re quoting already had an ellipsis, you have two options.
-You can either put square brackets [ ] around the original ellipses, or you can add a note in your citation—something like this:
+Finally, if the passage you are quoting already had an ellipsis, you have two options.
+You can either put square brackets around the ellipses you have added, or you can add a note in your citation—something like this:

 (54; 1st ellipsis in original)

 You can edit quotations by inserting your own words in square brackets.
 Here are some areas in which this is useful: